-Learn how to find out where someone works by running a search now or by checking public records through local, state and federal government agencies.
+Learn how to determine where someone works by conducting a search immediately or by consulting public records available through local, state, and federal government agencies.

 Most of these records can be searched for free and for any reason, but the process isn’t always straightforward due to the record-keeping agency and process differing between jurisdictions.
 Luckily, this free guide will simplify the process by showing searchers exactly where to look and how to find someone’s place of employment.